KenishHirpara/fraud-detection-ml/README.md

 **Kenish Hirpara**

 ---

 ## ⭐ Support

-If you find this useful, give it a ⭐ on GitHub!
+If you find this project useful, consider giving it a ⭐ on GitHub!